Alejandro Villanueva (American football)

-Alejandro Villanueva Martín (born September 22, 1988) is a former American football offensive tackle who played seven seasons in the National Football League (NFL).
+Alejandro Villanueva Martín (born September 22, 1988) is a Spanish-American former professional football player who was an offensive tackle for eight seasons in the National Football League (NFL).
 He played college football for the Army Black Knights and fulfilled his service commitment after graduation, where he reached the rank of captain.
-Villanueva also served in the Army Rangers, earning a Bronze Star.
+Villanueva also served in the 75th Ranger Regiment, earning a Bronze Star.
 After serving three tours of duty in Afghanistan, he signed a contract with the Philadelphia Eagles in 2014, but was waived prior to the season.
 He then signed with the Pittsburgh Steelers and played for them for six seasons until signing with the Baltimore Ravens in 2021 for his final season.

 Early life

 Villanueva was born on Naval Air Station Meridian in Meridian, Mississippi, to Ignacio Villanueva, a Spanish Naval officer who worked for NATO, and his Spanish wife Matilde Martín.
 Both his mother and father are over 6 ft tall.
 Alejandro is the eldest of the family's four children, including siblings Carmen, Iñaki and Paloma.

 During his childhood, he lived in Rhode Island, Spain, and Belgium.
-In Spain he learned to play rugby, which, for a time, he preferred to football, which he began to play in Belgium.
-It was while he was attending SHAPE High School in Casteau, Belgium that he was recruited to play American football.
-Villanueva's childhood friend whom he'd met at SHAPE was recruited to play football for the Army Black Knights and his friend told the Army coaches about Villanueva.
-They kept in touch and Villanueva told him that he was considering attending West Point, where he later enrolled.
+In Spain he learned to play rugby, which, for a time, he preferred to football.
+Later when his family moved to Belgium he continued to play rugby at SHAPE High School.
+One of his friends from SHAPE was later recruited to play football for the Army Black Knights, and raved about Villanueva to the Army coaches, putting him on their radar.
+They kept in touch and Villanueva told him that he was considering attending West Point, a school to which he later attended.

 His brother Iñaki Villanueva is a professional rugby union player.
 He plays with the Spain national rugby union team and with the sevens team.
 He was in the squad that qualified for the 2016 Olympics, and he played in the Olympic tournament.